Rules of the game

 Sending answers and scoring points

-Only answers received by WhatsApp are valid and you only have one chance to send in the correct one.
-Within 15 minutes you will receive a reply whether your answer was correct or not.
-If it’s correct, the scoreboard will be updated with your newly acquired point(s).
+After submitting your answer, you normally get to see directly if the answer is correct.
+For some questions we need to check it manually and we try to do that within 15 minutes.
 If it’s incorrect, then unfortunately no points for you and you won’t get another try.
 So when sending an answer, make sure all of your team mates agree!
 When you have to send a photo of a specific location, it only counts for the points if ALL team members are on the photo and the location is clearly visible.
 So: no splitting up of your team to different locations and also don’t send a picture that only shows a few bricks.
 We need to be able to see that you’re at the right place.

 If you disagree with a decision from the organisation, please come to us in the evening at the camping.
 If we made a mistake, you will still get your point(s).
 At midnight, the day’s points are permanent, so the next day you can’t appeal to a decision anymore.